cdleveille/fullstack-bun/README.md

 bun dev
 ```

 4. By default, the client will be served on [localhost:3000](http://localhost:3000) in development mode.
+This can be overridden in a .env file.

 ## Stack